Make sure to watch my little ‘Duck Tale’ about Momma Duck and her pond!

 The answer to that big question is, with one twist of this handle.

-My pond drains at a lower level of ground in my yard and I attached a simple backwash hose to the drain.
-This allows me to water different areas of my yard with the drain water to avoid oversaturating the same area (the hose is simple to remove with one easy tug).
+My pond drains at a lower level of ground in my yard.
+All I did was to attach a simple backwash hose to the drain.
+This allows me to water different areas of my yard with the drain water to avoid oversaturating the same area.
+I love that the hose is simple to remove with one easy tug!